-- SAY You are going to write in English about something that happened to you. - You should write at least one complete sentence. - Use descriptions, details, and examples to make your writing interesting. - SAY Write about a time when you went somewhere fun.
-Where did you go?
-What did you do? - Now, tell me what you would write.
-For the sentence, tell me how to spell the words and where to use capital letters, a period, or commas. - Write the student's response in the braille Answer Book. - 1 After the student responds to the last question, - SAY This is the end of the Writing test.
+- SAY You are going to write a paragraph in English about your personal experience. - Your paragraph should include at least three complete sentences. - Use descriptions, details, and examples to make your writing interesting. - Check your writing for correct grammar, capital letters, punctuation, and spelling. - SAY Write about a time when you played with a friend.
+Who did you play with?
+What did you do?
+Where were you? - SAY Tell me what you would write.
+Tell me how to spell the words and where to use capital letters, periods, or commas.

+i Write the student's response in the braille Answer Book.

+i After the student responds to the last question,

+SAY This is the end of the Writing test.
 Thank you for your attention and hard work.